Technigo/project-portfolio/README.md

 ### Info and Problem-solving

-The project was the biggest one so far.
-I had four days to try to finalize it.
+The biggest challenge of this project for me was the styling as it was the first time we followed design-files this closely in Figma.
+A great way of learning!
 Re-usable components and accessibility was new this week.
 Accessibility is something I've worked with before, allthough not in coding, but this made this week extra interesting for me.
-And I think I've got a lot for free keeping the accessibility in my mind throughout the project.
+I think I've got a lot "for free" keeping the accessibility in my mind throughout the project.
 The test with Lighthouse gave the following values at first:
 Performance: 100, Accessibility: 89, Best practices: 100, SEO: 90.
 When making the site more responsive Lighthouse gave the following values:
 Performance: 86, Accessibility: 89, Best Practices 95, SEO 90.